 I was there in late January and there were about 7 people when I arrived there.
 I’m glad one person was in the small area inside the cave where that picture was taken, but trust me, you probably don’t want to be in a long line or bump into others on this trail (or any other in Sedona), so to avoid it, get there super early and if it can’t be helped, go there when it’s winter time as you’ll find way less people.

-Yes the hike is pretty short, but unless you’re familiar with it, bring extra water and maybe a few snacks in case you want to sit down somewhere and take a break.
+Yes the hike is pretty short (but one of the best hikes in Sedona AZ in my opinion), but unless you’re familiar with it, bring extra water and maybe a few snacks in case you want to sit down somewhere and take a break.

 Is the Birthing Cave a hard hike?

 Most of the hike to Birthing Cave is easy.
 The last 200 feet into it however is a moderate scramble.

 It takes less than an hour to reach Birthing Cave from the trailhead for most people.

 How do you get to the Birthing Cave in Sedona?

 To get to Birthing Cave, you have to park at Long Canyon Trailhead, then follow the path north.
 After that you will turn left, pass a gate and that will take you to the mountain where you’ll find it.
 Make sure you use a map to reach this area.